 Another option is to freeze your milk in a tray like the Ceres Chill Milkstache, so you can just grab the number of cubes that you need for each bottle.

-However, my babies were big eaters, and yours might need less or more – try testing out giving your baby a bottle and see what they take during a feeding to get an idea of what your baby will need.
+However, my babies were big eaters, and yours might need less or more – try testing out giving your baby a bottle and see what they take during a feeding to get an idea of how much milk your baby will need that first day.

 When you’re ready to use your stash for the first day of work, you’ll want to thaw out enough milk to prep the bottles for the day.
 (Note that at some daycare facilities, you can bring frozen milk and they will thaw it for you, so you might want to check with your childcare provider before prepping the bottles.)